Healthcare-Robotics/assistive-gym/README.md

 ### Full installation (to edit/create environments) using a python virtual environment
 We encourage installing Assistive Gym and its dependencies in a python virtualenv.
-A detailed description of each installation step can be found in the [Install Guide](https://github.com/Healthcare-Robotics/assistive-gym/wiki/1.-Install).
 Installation instructions for Windows can also be found in the [Install Guide](https://github.com/Healthcare-Robotics/assistive-gym/wiki/1.-Install#installing-on-windows).
 ```bash
 python3 -m pip install --user virtualenv